Bug report #13741

 Please test again on QGIS master and report back.

-#12 Updated by Gregor Sanders almost 3 years ago
+#12 Updated by Gregor Sanders over 3 years ago

 - Target version set to Version 2.18